Panzerschrek/U-00DC-Sprache-site/_posts/2025-01-13-build-system.md

 ### Packages

 The root package may depend on other packages and they can depend on other packages too.
-There are two kinds of packages - sub-packages (located within a directory of another packages) and global versioned packages.
+There are two kinds of packages - sub-packages (located within a directory of another package) and global versioned packages.

 Build targets of a package may depend on build targets of dependent packages - for such dependencies package name should be specified.